ipfs/kubo/docs/experimental-features.md

 ipfs config --json Experimental.QUIC true
 ```

-For listening on a QUIC address, add it the swarm addresses, e.g. `/ip4/0.0.0.0/udp/4001/quic`.
+For listening on a QUIC address, add it to the swarm addresses, e.g. `/ip4/0.0.0.0/udp/4001/quic`.

 ### Road to being a real feature

-- [ ] The IETF QUIC specification needs to be finalised.
+- [ ] The IETF QUIC specification needs to be finalized.
 - [ ] Make sure QUIC connections work reliably
-- [ ] Make sure QUIC connection offer equal or better performance than TCP connections on real world networks
+- [ ] Make sure QUIC connection offer equal or better performance than TCP connections on real-world networks
 - [ ] Finalize libp2p-TLS handshake spec.